 When running a business, it’s inevitable that you are going to come across hurdles.
-But, when these obstacles become insurmountable and restrict you from focussing your attention on achieving your objectives, it can be really damaging for your business.
+But, when these obstacles become insurmountable and restrict you from focusing your attention on achieving your objectives, it can be really damaging for your business.
 Having a Personal Assistant gives you the ability to delegate these tasks to somebody that you trust, safe in the knowledge that they will solve the problem.
 This allows you to focus on the business and making your visions a reality.

 Being able to get up and go

 Senior leaders are invariably travelling here, there and everywhere to attend meetings and events - whether this is elsewhere in the country or internationally.
-It’s no secret that organising attendees, scheduling achievable timings, and securing travel plans and accommodation takes time, or that it can, in many circumstances, become a bit of a headache.
-Part of a PA's role is to handle the logistics of travel and meeting preparation, so that you are set up to succeed and ready to go.
+It’s no secret that organising attendees, scheduling achievable timings, and securing travel plans and accommodation takes time or that it can, in many circumstances, become a bit of a headache.
+Part of a Personal Assistant's role is to handle the logistics of travel and meeting preparation so that you are set up to succeed and ready to go.
 From ensuring that you are fully briefed in advance of key meetings to checking you in for your flight and ensuring that a taxi is waiting for you when you touch down on the other side, a Personal Assistant will handle all of the logistics and ensure that you have everything at your fingertips so that you do not have to worry about a thing.

 Knowing you better than you know yourself

 From knowing how you have your coffee in the morning to your favourite restaurants for business meetings, your lunch order to where you prefer to sit on a flight, a Personal Assistant will take the time to understand exactly how you like things done and ensure that this happens without you having to give it a second thought.
-A PA will be able to act as an extension of you whether that's replying to emails on your behalf or representing you within the organisation.
+A PA will be able to act as an extension of you, whether that's replying to emails on your behalf or representing you within the organisation.

 We also interviewed international PA trainer and author of The Exceptional PA, Heather Baker, about how the PA role has changed.
 In this video, she shares her advice to anyone looking to hire a PA for their business.